 This woman, writing the blog in defense of the Muslim woman at the grocery store, states that she tries to teach her children not to discriminate.
 But how does she do it?
 How do we do it?
 Do we ask people’s religion (like she did) and then decide to be nice to them even though people around us say they’re not good?
 Or do we treat everyone with dignity and respect, assuming the best from the get-go, not knowing and then continue to treat them with the same respect and dignity when or if they reveal their “identity” to us?
 Or do we try to figure out “where they fit” and treat them accordingly, until we ascertain our “suspicions” and then try to give ourselves the credit for having been nice, despite this “difference?”
 Should we pat ourselves on the back for “being nice?”
 Or should we question why we think we are “being nice?”
 Is this not distinguishing on a superficial basis?
 Is this behavior really worthy of praise?

-On social media it happens too frequently to ignore: some people will say “I have a Native friend,” “my sister is married to a black person,” “my best friend is gay,” “my neighbor is Sikh,” to somehow absolve what they inevitably say right after, which is usually prefaced by a “but” or “however.”
+On social media it happens too frequently to ignore: some people will say “I have a Native friend,” “my sister is married to a black person,” “my neighbor is Sikh,” to somehow absolve what they inevitably say right after, which is usually prefaced by a “but” or “however.”
 This is really an attempt to justify some generalization they are about to make, which they know is wrong and thus warrants a formal explanation that will supposedly exclude them from the group of people who would normally state such sweeping generalizations: bigots.
 People preface such bigoted comments with “exculpatory notes” in order to gain credence for the statement they are about to make.
 Now, isn’t this actually worse than coming out and saying something stupid?

 I always maintained that “tolerance” is no good, I don’t want to be “tolerated” for being Native, or Muslim because people around me feel “charitable” towards me.
 I never asked for this charity, I don’t want it.
 But I’m not desperate, perhaps, if I were, I would feel differently.
 Like someone recently pointed out, if you are in a dark hole and sinking deeper and everyone tries to keep you there or push you further down, if someone hands you a stick, or gives you a hand, you take it, you don’t ask what they want in return, you don’t check who is giving it to you, you just take it.
 And often, unfortunately, it turns out that it wasn’t a help you would have taken if you had known the purpose behind it.
 Unfortunately, sometimes, some people will seek out opportunities in which to take advantage of desperation, for their own gain.When people throw coins at beggars for entertainment, does that count as charity?
 Do the beggars participate in the charade by running after the coins out of sheer desperation, or are they admitting that this is a fun game they want to partake in?
 The exchange has occurred, the players plaid, but what is the net result?
 Is one diminished and the other exalted?